Identity and access management

 - as_write() GroupWrite

-Returns a writing version of this group.
+Returns a write version of this group.

 - to_pandas(